It feels like our technology really knows us, which can be either cool, or crazy, or scary, depending on who you ask.

 IEU helps you discover your potential

-The integration and acceptance of big data in our lives means that an IEU degree in data science is incredibly valuable in today’s job market.
-Career possibilities for graduates of our data science programs include: statisticians, business intelligence specialists, data analysts, project managers, to name a few.
+The integration and acceptance of big data in our lives means that an IEU degree in data and business analytics is incredibly valuable in today’s job market.
+Career possibilities for graduates of our data and business analytics programs include: statisticians, business intelligence specialists, data analysts, project managers, to name a few.
 If that wasn’t convincing enough, Glassdoor named Data Scientist the number 1 job in America for both 2016 and 2017!